-We should not expect any conviction, transformation or reformation by the Word of God until we give sense to the Word, teach distinctly and rightly divide the Word of God, and help the people to understand deeply the Word of God we teach or preach to them.
+We should not expect any conviction, transformation or reformation by the Word of God until we give sense to the Word of God by teaching the Word of God distinctly and by rightly dividing the Word of God.

 Like the early apostles of Christ, amidst so many distractions today, let us resolve to “give ourselves continually to prayer and to the ministry of the word.”
 (Acts 6:4 NKJV).

-The Scripture admonishes you to: “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”
+Paul admonishes you to “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”
 (2 Tim.
 2:15 NKJV).

-Prayer: My Dear Heavenly Father, I receive and draw daily the grace both to do and teach the Word of God and to practice and preach the Word of God to people, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I receive and draw daily form Your Spirit the grace and wisdom both to do and teach the Word of God distinctly to people, in Jesus’ name.
 Amen.